physionetchallenges/physionetchallenges.github.io/2022/submissions/index.md

 __Why can't I install a common Python or R package using Python or R's package manager?__

-Some packages have dependencies, such as GCC, that need to be installed.
+Some packages have dependencies, such as the GCC, that need to be installed.
 Try `python:3.8.9-buster`, which includes more packages by default, or installing the dependencies.
 If the first line of your Dockerfile is `FROM python:3.8.6-slim`, then you are building a Docker image with the Debian Linux distribution, so you can install GCC and other related libraries that many Python and R packages use by adding the line `RUN apt install build-essential` to your Dockerfile before installing these packages.

 __How do I build my image?__